Floating solar power plant

 Kyocera TCL Solar, a joint venture formed by Kyocera Corporation and Century Tokyo Leasing, announced its plan to build the floating solar power plant in December 2014.
 The plant will be installed on Yamakura Dam reservoir, which is managed by the Public Enterprises Agency of Chiba Prefecture.

 The facility is expected to become operational by March 2016 and the electricity generated will be sold to Tokyo Electric Power Company.
-It is the world’s biggest floating solar power generating system installed on water as of January 2015.
+It will be the world’s biggest floating solar power generating system installed on water, as of January 2015.

 The 70MW facility is Japan’s largest utility-scale solar power plant.

 Finding land for utility-scale solar power plants has become a challenge in Japan due to the limited availability of land space and rapid implementation of solar power.
 The construction of solar power projects on lakes is considered to be a practical solution, as it allows the available land to be used for agriculture, conservation and other developments.

 Moreover, Japan has a number of inland waterways and reservoirs built for agricultural and flood-control purposes that can be used for the development of solar power plants.

 With an objective to reduce its burden on the environment, the Public Enterprises Agency of Chiba Prefecture began encouraging companies to build and operate a floating solar power plant at the Yamakura Dam.
 Kyocera TCL Solar was selected to undertake the solar power project.

 The 13.4MW floating solar power plant will be installed with approximately 50,000 solar installation modules developed by Kyocera.
 The modules will be installed over a water surface area of 180,000m².

 The solar power plant will produce approximately 15,635MWh of electricity and offset roughly 7,800t of carbon dioxide emissions every year.